MarkBind/markbind/docs/devGuide/projectManagement.md

 * [This roadmap](https://github.com/MarkBind/markbind/projects/4) tracks some bigger issues that MarkBind aims to focus on.
 * The main goal is to **triage issues** and perhaps **track progress** in the repository perhaps on a yearly basis.
   * You can **triage issues into more than just "todo"** - [this roadmap](https://github.com/orgs/MarkBind/projects/1/views/4) used in 2024 into "KIV/Discussion", "Todo", and "Implementation Needed"; the latter is used for issues that are very straightforward, while the first was used for issues where the precise implementation might require some discussion or be more complex.
-  * You can **write project details** to clarify your project organisation
+  * You can **write project details** to clarify your project organisation.
   * You can use **multiple views**, such as Kanban, tables, or calendar, depending on what best suits your needs.
-  * You can use **custom fields** - [this roadmap](https://github.com/orgs/MarkBind/projects/1/views/5) used in 2024 categorised the issues into bigger picture goals that were set earlier
+  * You can use **custom fields** - [this roadmap](https://github.com/orgs/MarkBind/projects/1/views/5) used in 2024 categorised the issues into bigger picture goals that were set earlier.

 ## Other Notes